 - H-2B: Temporary Non-agricultural Workers: For non-agricultural positions that are temporary or seasonal in nature, where there is a shortage of U.S. workers.

 - H-3: Trainees or Special Education Exchange Visitors: For individuals coming temporarily to receive training, other than graduate medical education or training, or to participate in a special education exchange visitor program for children with physical, mental, or emotional disabilities.
+To qualify, the petitioner must demonstrate that the proposed training is not available in the applicant’s home country, and that the training will benefit the applicant in a career outside of the United States.

 TN Visas

-The TN visa category is based on the North American Free Trade Agreement (NAFTA), which allows citizens of Canada and Mexico to work in the United States in prearranged business activities for U.S. or foreign employers.
+The TN visa category is based on the North American Free Trade Agreement (NAFTA), which allows citizens of Canada and Mexico to work in the United States in prearranged business activities for U.S. employers.

 - TN-1 Visas for Canadians: Canadians can apply for TN-1 status at a U.S. port of entry with proof of citizenship, a job offer letter from a U.S. employer in a qualifying profession, and credentials demonstrating professional qualifications.